Begging The Question Fallacy Examples In Media, Real Life, Politics, Movies & Ads

 Examples of Begging The Question Fallacy in Movies:

-In The Matrix, Neo’s “I know kung-fu” statement to Morpheus is an example because he doesn’t really know how to fight yet.
+For example, in The Matrix, when Neo tells Morpheus “I know kung-fu”, it is an example of the fallacy because he doesn’t actually know how to fight yet.

 Begging The Question Fallacy Examples In Literature